testit-tms/api-client-python/docs/TestRunsApi.md

 Restore multiple test runs from the archive

-<br>Use case  <br>User sets selection parameters of archived test runs  <br>System search and restore collection of archived test runs  <br>System returns the number of restored test runs
+ Use case   User sets selection parameters of archived test runs   System search and restore collection of archived test runs   System returns the number of restored test runs

 ### Example